jaspector

 City Hall: Monday–Friday 7:00 AM–3:30 PM; Planning Office: Monday–Thursday 8:30 AM–5:00 PM (Closed Fridays)

-Typical inspection sequence: Standard inspection sequence: (1) Foundation – Before concrete backfill; (2) Framing – After structural skeleton, before drywall; (3) Plumbing Rough-In – After framing, before walls closed; (4) Electrical Rough-In – After framing, before drywall; (5) Mechanical/HVAC – After framing; (6) Final – All work complete, before occupancy.
+Typical sequence: Standard inspection sequence: (1) Foundation – Before concrete backfill; (2) Framing – After structural skeleton, before drywall; (3) Plumbing Rough-In – After framing, before walls closed; (4) Electrical Rough-In – After framing, before drywall; (5) Mechanical/HVAC – After framing; (6) Final – All work complete, before occupancy.
 All inspections must pass.
 Certificate of Occupancy issued by city upon final inspection approval.
 Deficient work requires correction and re-inspection before project sign-off.

-Do I need a building permit in Big Timber, MT?
+01 Do I need a building permit in Big Timber, MT?

 Any building, structure, or land use requiring occupancy must comply with Big Timber Zoning Ordinance and state building code; new buildings, additions, alterations; any project involving structural, electrical, mechanical, or plumbing work; projects not listed under Exempt Work

-How much does a building permit cost in Big Timber, MT?
+02 How much does a building permit cost in Big Timber, MT?

+Building permit fees in Big Timber, MT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: State Building Permit: 1–2% of total project valuation; Local Land Use/Zoning Permit: Not specified in available documentation – contact City Planning Office at (406) 932-5470.

-How do I apply for a building permit in Big Timber, MT?
+03 How do I apply for a building permit in Big Timber, MT?

-1. Contact City Planning Office at (406) 932-5470 to verify zoning compliance, setbacks, and land use permit requirements for location 2.
+To apply for a building permit in Big Timber, MT, follow these steps: 1.
+Contact City Planning Office at (406) 932-5470 to verify zoning compliance, setbacks, and land use permit requirements for location 2.
 Obtain building zoning permit from City Planning if required by Big Timber Zoning Ordinance (Title 11) 3.
 Prepare construction documents per Montana/International Building Code requirements: site plans with property boundaries, architectural/engineering drawings, electrical, mechanical, plumbing plans, building valuation estimate 4.
 Submit state building permit application via EBIZ.MT.GOV with Building Permit/Plan Review Application, complete construction plans, professional seals (if required), and proof of local zoning compliance 5.
 Plan review by Montana Building Codes Bureau (2–3 weeks average if complete) 6.
 Receive state building permit 7.
 Schedule inspections with state or designated inspector for foundation, framing, electrical, plumbing, mechanical, final 8.
 Coordinate final sign-off with city and state before occupancy

-How long does it take to get a building permit in Big Timber, MT?
+04 How long does it take to get a building permit in Big Timber, MT?

-What work is exempt from building permits in Big Timber, MT?
+05 What work is exempt from building permits in Big Timber, MT?

-How do I schedule a building inspection in Big Timber, MT?
+06 How do I schedule a building inspection in Big Timber, MT?

-Other cities in Sweet Grass County
+Other jurisdictions in Sweet Grass County.

-View all Sweet Grass County jurisdictions →
+All Sweet Grass County jurisdictions →